statisticsnorway/variable-search/README.md

 exposed by [Linked Data Store](https://github.com/statisticsnorway/linked-data-store-documentation).

 Functionality includes:
-* Searching through domains (spesifically variable)
+* Searching through domains (spesifically variables and dataset)
-* Giving the user information about where these domains are in use

 The project makes limited use of the [Component library for SSB](https://github.com/statisticsnorway/ssb-component-library) and is based upon [react-reference-app](https://github.com/statisticsnorway/fe-react-reference-app).